Silent installation

 Updating Core and WDT

-Because patches are distributed as a bundle embedding the patch for both the Core and the WDT packages, there is only one command line to run to update an installed product with a Cumulative patch.
+Because patches are distributed as a bundle embedding the patch for both the Core and the WDT packages, there is only one command line to run to update an installed product with a patch.

 Start /wait "" "D:\15.0.3_PcVue_Patch for 15.0.0 or later.exe" /quiet /norestart